pvdz/zeparser3/tests/testcases/continue_statement/labels/label_defined_inside_current_loop_illegal.md

 `````
 throws: Parser error!
-  Cannot `continue` to label `x` because it was defined inside the current inner-most loop
+  This `continue` had a label (`x`) that was not defined in the current label set as the direct parent of a loop, which would be required

 while (true) x: continue x;
                          ^------- error